FociSolutions/github-foundations/organizations/TEAMS_REPOS.md

 ## Configuring Projects

-To configure a project for your organization, create a folder under `projects` with the name of your project.
-Under this folder, create a folder for each of the organizations that will be involved in the project.
-Under each of these folders, create a `repositories` and `teams` folder.
-Under each of these folders, you will need to create a `terragrunt.hcl` file in order to configure the repositories and teams for the project.
+To configure a project for your organization:

+1. Create a folder under `projects` with the name of your project.
+2. Under this folder, create a folder for each of the organizations that will be involved in the project.
+3. Under each of these folders, create a `repositories` and `teams` folder.
+4. Under each of these folders, you will need to create a `terragrunt.hcl` file in order to configure the repositories and teams for the project.

 ### Example Directory Structure for Projects